 What users like most about this inexpensive table radio, aside from the price, is its ease of use.
 In fact, several owners at Amazon.com say they bought the WR-11 as a gift for older, technophobic relatives, who were thrilled with its simple, intuitive dial controls.
 The only quirk reviewers complained about is that the volume control knob is a bit loose and has a tendency to slip slightly under its own weight, even when you're not touching it.

-The NS-HDRAD also includes a variety of other features not usually seen on a budget-priced radio.
-It has digital tuning, 10 station presets, and RDS support, so you can see title and artist information for the song you're listening to.
-Other features include an auxiliary audio input, a headphone jack, and two antennas -- a built-in extending antenna and a separate pigtail antenna you can connect if signals are weak.
-Also, unlike most of the table radios covered in this report, it can run on 4 AA batteries as well as on AC power, so it doubles as a portable radio.
+The NS-HDRAD2 also includes a variety of other features not usually seen on a budget-priced radio.
+It has digital tuning, 20 station presets, and RDS support, so you can see title and artist information for the song you're listening to.
+Other features include an auxiliary audio input, a headphone jack, and a built-in extending antenna.
+Unlike most of the table radios covered in this report, it can run on 4 AA batteries as well as on AC power, so it doubles as a portable radio.

-Reviewers at BestBuy.com (Insignia is Best Buy's house brand) say the Insignia radio's sound is good, but not exactly great.
-Users generally describe the sound as fairly even and well balanced — not powerfully full, but at least not tinny.
-Some users find it a little too heavy on the bass, while others complain that the low-frequency response is mediocre.
+Reviewers at BestBuy.com (Insignia is Best Buy's house brand) say the Insignia radio's sound is good, but not exactly room-filling.
 Owners typically say the HD technology makes no real difference in sound quality, but it is helpful for finding the additional sub-channels broadcasting over their local airwaves.
-Owners are also impressed with the FM reception, which they describe as crystal clear, but some of them wish this radio could pick up AM signals as well.
+Owners are also impressed with the FM reception, which they describe as crystal clear, but some wish this radio could pick up AM signals as well.

-The new Wave Music System IV comes with loads of features.
-It has an AM/FM tuner with RDS, a built-in CD player, and an auxiliary input for other sources.
+Auxiliary input for MP3 players, RDS capability, a built-in CD player -- all are included.
 For an extra $100, you can also add the optional Bluetooth music adapter to stream music wirelessly from your smartphone or tablet.